MrBenC88/convo-ui-mock/README.md

 - Real API logic is commented out and not active

 🛠️ Built for demonstration purposes.
 No real data or credentials required.
-Feel free to fork, adapt, or extend for your own projects.